kwabenasapong/openpldoc/manual/source/web_remote.rst

 Service Manager
 ---------------

-Clicking on Service Manager will display the service item list in the :ref:`creating_service`.
+Clicking on :guilabel:`Service Manager` will display the service item list from the :ref:`creating_service`.

 .. image:: pics/web_remote_service.png